 You can do everything right during the growing season and harvest your plants at just the right time for peak THC, taste, and aroma, but if your drying and curing are wrong, you lose marijuana potency and value.

-And I have to tell you, it’s sad that in about 50% of the cannabis grow ops I’ve seen, growers are not using the best drying and curing methods, thus robbing themselves of the full THC, taste, aroma and longevity that their buds could have had.
+In about 50% of the cannabis grow ops I’ve seen, growers aren’t using the best drying and curing methods, thus robbing themselves of the full THC, taste, aroma and longevity that their buds could have had.
 It’s a waste of money, high, and time.

-Before we talk about drying and curing, let’s first take a moment to recall the selective harvesting method we talked about before, in which you have the option of harvesting individual buds as they become ripe.
+Before we talk about drying and curing, let’s first recall the selective harvesting method we talked about before, in which you have the option of harvesting individual buds as they become ripe.

 After your buds are cut, drying and curing are the final but crucial steps in the journey from clone or seedling to tasty, potent marijuana ready for you to smoke.

 What I’m trying to emphasize is that drying is not the same as curing, but one of the mistakes I used to make was to just dry my buds and package them, without curing.

 Now, as regards, how you do your actual harvest and how that affects drying and curing, the beneficial thing about cutting and drying individual buds, instead of cutting and hang-drying the entire plant all at once, is that you separate your buds from stems and stalks that contain lots of moisture.
 This shortens your drying time.

 Buds won’t dry properly unless they have the right environment.
 The ideal marijuana drying environment has the following characteristics: